"History is who we are and why we are the way we are."

 Mrs. Farias' 8th Grade U.S. History Class Introduction

-Together this year we will analyze the important events, issues, and people that have shaped this country.
-We will begin by reviewing the push/pull factors for exploring and settling in the North American continent and examine the issues surrounding colonial unrest that led to eventual Revolution and the founding of our nation.
+I am looking forward to this new school year as your child's teacher and sharing my passion for history with them as we examine past events, issues, and the people that have shaped this country.
+We will begin by reviewing the push/pull factors for exploring and settling on the North American continent and examine the issues surrounding colonial unrest that led to the eventual Revolution and the founding of our nation.
 An extensive amount of time will be dedicated to analyzing the political principles and philosophies associated with the formation of our government, foreign policy, the creation of political parties, westward expansion, and industrialization.
-We will conclude the year by studying the multiple causes, key events, and complex consequences of the Civil War.
+We will conclude the year by studying the multiple causes, key events, complex consequences, and lasting impact of the Civil War.

 - Chromebook Laptop Computer: provided for student use at school and home.

 In general, the effort grade and the academic grade go hand in hand.
-However, it is possible to receive a different grade in effort based on the student’s work ethic.
+However, it is possible to receive a different grade for effort based on the student’s work ethic.
 The effort grade will be tied to assignment quality, completion, and whether or not the student is working to their potential.

 The best way to contact me directly is through email, via email@example.com, or via Parent Square.
 Please refer to Google Classroom for upcoming events and links for class information.
 Parents are encouraged to join Google Classroom in order to stay informed on weekly assignments.